 - Title 11 of the U.S. Code: Federal Bankruptcy Laws

 Disclaimer: This comprehensive list is for reference only.
-Exemptions change periodically, and this information may not be up-to-date.
+Exemptions change periodically, and individual facts matter.
 Always seek guidance from a licensed Texas bankruptcy attorney to verify accurate exemption amounts and eligibility.